Do you suffer from chronic back pain? Is it possible that your current office chair may contribute to the problem?

 First and foremost, we should say that if you’re looking for a kneeling chair or stool that can serve as a 1:1 replacement for an office chair and you’re hoping that you can find something to spend all day sitting (kneeling) in, don’t get your hopes up.

-While there are a number of really good kneeling stools and chairs on the market today, this is not the type of seating you’d want to use if you plan to sit on it for 8+ hours a day
+While there are many really good kneeling stools and chairs on the market today, this is not the type of seating you’d want to use if you plan to sit on it for 8+ hours daily.

-In fact, our recommendation would be to spend no more than 6 hours a day in even the best kneeling chairs on the market, and closer to 4 if you can get away with it.
+We recommend spending no more than 6 hours daily in even the best kneeling chairs on the market, and closer to 4 if you can get away with it.

-If you’re only in your current office chair 4-6 hours a day, then yes, in that specific instance, you can use a kneeling chair as a 1:1 replacement for your current office chair.
-But more than that, you’ll probably want one of each—a “regular” office chair and a kneeling chair—so you can get the benefits of both types of seating.
+If you’re only in your current office chair for 4-6 hours a day, then yes, in that specific instance, you can use a kneeling chair as a 1:1 replacement.
+But more than that, you’ll probably want one of each—a “regular” office chair and a kneeling chair—to benefit from both types of seating.

-The primary reason is that most kneeling stools don’t come with back support and the ones that do tend to be pricey and offer either basic or no lumbar support.
+The primary reason is that most kneeling stools don’t come with back support, and the ones tend to be pricey and offer either basic or no lumbar support.

 That sees you confronting a two-edged sword.
-On the one hand, one of the main benefits of an ergonomic kneeling chair is the fact that it enforces good posture.
-The downside, however, is that it enforces that posture rather harshly, and this type of seating can be rather exhausting to use for extended periods.
+On the one hand, one of the main benefits of an ergonomic kneeling chair is that it enforces good posture.
+The downside is that it enforces that posture rather harshly, and this type of seating can be exhausting for extended periods.

-Normally, this would be the section where we talk about upholstery being a major consideration because—at least in the world of office chairs—if you get one with leather or PU upholstery, the more time you spend in it, the hotter and less comfortable you’re going to be.
+Normally, this would be the section where we discuss upholstery as a major consideration because—at least in the world of office chairs—if you get one with leather or PU upholstery, the more time you spend in it, the hotter and less comfortable you’ll be.

-Here, that’s much less of an issue, both because our recommendation right out the gate is to not spend too much time sitting on the kneeling chair in the first place and also because not nearly as much surface area of your body will wind up being in contact with the upholstery anyway, so it’s just less of an issue all around.
+Here, that’s much less of an issue, both because our recommendation right out of the gate is not to spend too much time sitting on the kneeling chair in the first place and also because not nearly as much surface area of your body will wind up being in contact with the upholstery anyway.
+Hence, it’s just less of an issue all around.

 The main consideration, then, is a budgetary one.
-Will your budget support the idea of investing in an office chair with good lumbar and other ergonomic supports, plus a kneeling chair you can spend part of each day on?
+Will your budget support investing in an office chair with good lumbar and other ergonomic support and a kneeling chair you can spend part of each day in?

-If the answer to that question is yes, then you’re well-positioned to reap the benefits of having what amounts to the best of both worlds.
+If yes, you’re well-positioned to reap the best of both worlds.

 Kneeling Office Chair Benefits—What Are They And How Good Are They